EXCLUSIVE-Five groups ousted from U.N.-backed responsible investment list

 The GFB holds a small part of the overall capital of the FNV union and the costs of meeting the new requirements exceeded the benefits, the spokeswoman said, adding that the majority of FNV's capital is managed separately and will still be listed.

 A spokesman for Delta Alternative Management declined to comment.
-The three other firms did not respond to requests for comment from Reuters.
+The two other firms did not respond to requests for comment from Reuters.

 The delistings follow criticism in recent years that the PRI was not doing enough to ensure members lived up to the principles, including to embed environmental, social and governance-related issues in their investment decision-making.